davisjoseph6/holbertonschool-machine_learning/deployment.md

 Note on `tkinter`:
 `tkinter` is a system-level dependency and cannot be included in `requirements.txt`.
 Make sure it is installed as described in **Step 2**.

-## 5. Deactivate the Virtual Environment
+### Deactivate the Virtual Environment

-When finished, deactivate the virtual environment:
+When finished, deactivate the virtual environment (if you have created it previously):

 ```bash
 deactivate